hanzong05/farm2go/VISUAL_SEARCH_SETUP.md

 **Causes**:
 - API key not configured or invalid
-- Vision API not enabled in Google Cloud
+- Supabase Edge Function not deployed
 - Network connectivity issues
 - API quota exceeded

 **Solutions**:
-1. Double-check your API key is correct
+1. Double-check your API key is correct in Supabase secrets
-2. Verify Vision API is enabled in Google Cloud Console
+2. Verify the Edge Function is deployed: `npx supabase functions list`
 3. Check your internet connection
-4. Review your API usage in Google Cloud Console
+4. Review your API usage in Clarifai dashboard

 ### No Products Found